 - It runs from the hip to the knee and carries the bulk of the upper body weight of the human skeleton.

-- The femur joins the hip joint and the knee joint and provides strength.
+- The femur joins the hip and knee joint, providing strength.

 - Most people are born with 12 ribs that encase the lungs and upper abdomen.